KDE/digikam-doc/main_window/image_view.rst

     - **Restore**: to restore selection of files from the trash-bin.
     - **Delete**: to remove **permanently** the items selection or all items from the trash-bin.

 All these options are also available on the context menu from the list of trash-bin.
-All operations processed on trash-bin items will be confirmed to the user.
+When one **Delete** option is selected, the relevant operation processed on trash-bin items will be confirmed to the user.

 .. figure:: images/mainwindow_trashbin_confirm.webp
     :alt: